-Payment is due the day that refunds of excess federal loans are disbursed as published on the website.
+Payment is due the first business day after the refunds of excess federal loans are disbursed as published online under Payment Information on the Student Accounts webpage.
 If the amount due is not paid by the 15th day after the due date, a late fee may be assessed and the student's account will fall into past due status.